 FANA test results are reported in titers and the patterns that the autoantibodies make, e.g., homogeneous, speckled, centromere, etc. This titer reading is determined by adding saline (salt water) to the liquid portion of a person’s blood.

 For example, 1 part blood is mixed with 40 parts saline to create a 1:40 dilution.
 The dilution then is taken through a series of additional steps, creating tubes of 1:80, 1:160, 1:320, and 1:640 dilutions, respectively.

 A negative ANA reading means no autoantibodies are present in the body.
 However, a positive ANA reading alone does not indicate an autoimmune disease.

 The positive ANA reading simply tells your doctor to keep looking.
-In fact, you may have a “false positive” ANA, which means that the evidence is not there to make a diagnosis of lupus or any other autoimmune disease.
+In fact, you may have a positive ANA without any disease process which means that the evidence is not there to make a diagnosis of lupus or any other autoimmune disease.
 To make a definite diagnosis, your doctor will need more blood tests along with history of your symptoms and a physical examination.

 Your rheumatologist will interpret your ANA in the context of other laboratory studies and your clinical history, including family history.
 Remember, a single positive ANA does not imply autoimmune disease, nor does a positive ANA require immediate treatment.
-Lab levels vary; some autoantibodies are normal; and this may be a false positive result.
+Lab levels vary; some autoantibodies are normal, and this result may not indicate a problem.

-Your doctor will determine what happens next based on additional exploration.
+Your rheumatologist will determine what happens next based on additional exploration.
 By working with your doctor and asking questions you will get the best care for your particular situation.
-Keep in mind, even if your ANA reading does lead to an autoimmune diagnosis, there are treatments for all autoimmune diseases.
+Keep in mind, even if your ANA reading does lead to an autoimmune diagnosis, there are treatments for autoimmune diseases.